manabie-com/togo/README.md

 ### Instructions
 - This app is can be used using Java 8/11
+- This is running using H2 Database, an In-Memory database which means that restarting the app will restart the data
 - to run, first execute "mvn clean install" then "mvn spring-boot:run"
 - I have added a postman collection for authentication and task endpoint: https://github.com/plurantee/togo/blob/master/postman%20collection/Togo%20Collection.postman_collection.json
 - default user is "florante" and password is "password"